olivia-mauger/tutorials/docs/source/operators.rst

 	      * coffee.
 Surprise me!" is printed.
 	      */

-	     if(withCream or withSugar)
+	     if (withCream or withSugar)
 	     {
 	     	Console.printLine("I like cream OR sugar in my coffee.
-Surprise me! "); }
+Surprise me!"); }
 	}
     }